Analysis: Investors resigned to Trump's China ban, with Biden seen changing little

 Confusion over the rules was evident last week when the New York Stock Exchange said it would delist three Chinese telecoms included in the order as of Jan.
 11, backtracked, then made another U-turn after Mnuchin called NYSE President Stacey Cunningham to object.

-The NYSE’s general counsel later held a call with hundreds of market participants looking for answers on the about-face, many of whom were unsatisfied with what they heard, said a lawyer who had several clients on the call.
+The NYSE’s head of equities earlier held a call with market participants looking for answers on the flipflop, according to a source close to the exchange.
+Many of those who spoke with the NYSE were unsatisfied with what they heard, said a lawyer who had several clients on the call.

 In a bid to clarify the rules, the Treasury on Thursday issued a general license exempting U.S. securities exchanges from the investment ban for transactions with newly blacklisted Chinese companies for a full year from the date of their addition to the list.